karlroberts/karlroberts.github.io/source/_posts/2017-01-09-disabling-usb-ports-on-linux.markdown

 Because the Webcam is attached to the internal USB hub, it will always be listed at the same address, this is helpful as it means I can hard-code `1-1.6` where I need it rather than parsing the output of the command.

 ## Turn off power to the Webcam
-Now we know the device to power off it is simple to turn of the camera using the `sys` file system.
+Now we know the USB device number, it is simple to turn off the camera using the `sys` file system.

 By writing values to the "files" in the `sys` file system you can effect the devices that the file represents.
 Obviously you need to be root to do this, or be a user that has `sudo` permissions.